You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 By the way, if you are just getting started on Raspberry Pi, I can help you learn much faster.
 My Raspberry Pi bootcamp course helps you step-by-step to discover the Raspberry Pi device and unlock its secrets.
 In a few hours, you’ll be ready to start any awesome project you are interested in.

-The hostname on Raspberry Pi
+Host name introduction on Raspberry Pi

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!